Rapid Bus: Nomenclature (Before BNR): 2006–2015

 Route numbers for the local shuttle are prefixed by the letter T (for Tempatan), e.g. T323.

 Route numbers for the express services are prefixed by the letter E (for Ekspres), e.g. E11A.

 There was a prefix for trunk shuttles which is U (for Utama) e.g. U410 and for city shuttles which is B (for Bandar), e.g. B114.
 Later all the prefix were demolished due to the revamping of the Land Public Transport Commission (SPAD) except the local shuttle T (Tempatan) services.

 The Bus Network Revamp (BNR): 2015–present

 The Ampang Corridor, Cheras Corridor, Sungai Besi Corridor, Klang Lama Corridor, Lebuhraya Persekutuan Corridor, Damansara Corridor, Jalan Ipoh Corridor, and Jalan Pahang Corridor were revamped under the Bus Network Revamp reorganization.

-The Land Public Transport Commission (SPAD) has divided up the Klang Valley into 8 stage bus corridors:
+The Land Public Transport Commission) has divided up the Klang Valley into 8 stage bus corridors: